-Today I heard of someone who lived alone and died alone.
+Recently, I heard of someone who lived alone and died alone.
 He had been ill, but chose not to go to the doctor.
 His friends, unable to contact him, went to his room, only to find him dead.
 Although I didn’t know the man, the thought of someone dying alone shook me.
-Somehow it brought to mind this song by Simon & Garfunkel – A Most Peculiar Man (video and lyrics below).
+Somehow it brought to mind this song by Simon & Garfunkel – A Most Peculiar Man (lyrics below).

 That’s what Mrs. Riordan said and she should know;